mtgjson/mtgjson-website/docs/changelog/version-5/README.md

 - Added and back-ported `hasContentWarning` for cards that are marked by Wizards of the Coast for having sensitive content
 - Added `variations` to show all cards with the same name
 - Added `keywords` for all keywords available on a card
+- Added `mtgjsonV4Id` to identifiers to help transition developer's code

 ### Sets
 #### Added